 “I never really understood what the hype was all about...
 NOW I get it...
 Countless legends have graced this stage // Writers I’ve looked up to my whole life...
 Some of my favourite country music couples have found love in that room...
 The place truly is magic.
 Now, it’s finally my turn.
 I’ve been invited to play this legendary room, and it could very well be one of the coolest accomplishments I’ve had thus far in my career, as a writer of songs.”

 In addition to her love for music, Augusta is proud mental health advocate, with a passion for spreading self-love and self-acceptance.
 This comes from overcoming her own struggles after being diagnosed with an eating disorder and beating it!
-Augusta has recently teamed up with athletic brand 'MEND ATHLETICS' to promote her self-love mission. ""I don’t work out to burn calories anymore.
+Augusta often takes to her social media outlets to promote her mission of spreading self-love. ""I don’t work out to burn calories anymore.
 I do it because I genuinely love being sweaty, getting my heart rate up, and feeling good."